asdiasx/LaunchBase_Challenge4/README.md

-# LaunchbaseModulo04 - Gym Manager
+# LaunchbaseModulo04 - Challenge4

 > This project was created during the Launchbase Bootcamp from RocketSeat.

-This project consists of a web application to manage a Gym's instuctors and members profiles.
+This project consists of a web application to manage a Personal classes' business, controlling teachers and students profiles.